 Traditional Icelandic Food at the Grocery Store

-If you're anything like our editor, you love visiting supermarkets in foreign countries.
+Visiting supermarkets in foreign countries can be a lot of fun.
 Or perhaps or you're on a budget but still want to learn about the local cuisine.
 Either way, we've compiled a definitive list of Icelandic stuff to get at the grocery store.

 "Flatbread" is made with rye and whole wheat, and was initially cooked over fire.
 Our Grandmothers later baked them directly on the cooking surface of electrical stoves.
 Traditionally server with smoked lamb or trout, bread doesn't come more Icelandic than this.